explosion/curated-transformers/docs/source/tokenizers.rst

 Tokenizer inputs
 ----------------

-Each tokenizer accepts a ``List[str]`` or a ``List[InputChunks]``.
-In most cases passing a list of strings suffices.
-However passing :class:`.InputChunks` can be useful when adding special pieces to the input is required.
+Each tokenizer accepts a ``Iterable[str]`` or a ``Iterable[InputChunks]``.
+In most cases, passing a list of strings should suffice.
+However, passing :class:`.InputChunks` can be useful when special pieces need to be added to the input.

 When the tokenizer is called with a list of strings, each string is automatically converted to a :class:`.TextChunk`, which represents a text chunk that should be tokenized.
 The other type of supported chunk is the :class:`.SpecialPieceChunk`.
-The piece stored by this type of chunk is not tokenized, but looked up directly.
+The piece stored by this type of chunk is not tokenized but looked up directly.

 .. autoclass:: curated_transformers.tokenization.InputChunks
    :members: